Home Blog What is Assignment Of Benefits (AOB) in Medical Billing?

 For providers, the AOB process reduces financial risk and improves revenue cycle efficiency.
 For patients, it eliminates the need to handle complex reimbursement paperwork and ensures providers get paid promptly without extra steps.

-Example of Assignment of Benefits in Real Life
+Example of Assignment of Benefits in a Real Scenario

 Why is Assignment of Benefits Important?